kexiZeroing/kexiZeroing.github.io/src/posts/learn-the-new-frontend-build-tool-vite.md

 ### TypeScript
 - Vite supports importing `.ts` files out of the box.
 - Only performs transpilation on `.ts` files and does NOT perform type checking.
 It assumes type checking is taken care of by your IDE and build process.
+For production builds, you can run `tsc --noEmit` in addition to Vite's build command.
+During development, use [vite-plugin-checker](https://github.com/fi3ework/vite-plugin-checker) if you prefer having type errors directly reported in the browser.
 - Vite uses esbuild to transpile TypeScript into JavaScript which is about 20~30x faster than vanilla `tsc`.

 ### CSS